 But the police and the soldiers, the defenders of 'law and order', are not of the capitalist class.
-They are men from the ranks of the people, realize that you, the American worker, are helping to pay the American bankers the interest on their European loans?
+They are men from the ranks of the people, poor men who for pay protect the very system that keeps them poor.
+It is unbelievable, is it not?